Classification of affine vortices

 A recent paper of Xu \cite{Xu:vortex} complements our work.
 It proves similar results as this paper for $U(1)$-vortices with fiber $X=\C^m$ using results of \cite{Brad:stability}.
 It also shows a correspondence between compactifications of the space of affine vortices modulo gauge on the one side and the space of gauged holomorphic maps over $\P^1$, that are semistable at $\infty$.

-The correspondence described here is partly motivated by a certain quantization of the Kirwan map that arises in the study of Gromov-Witten invariants of geometric invariant theory quotients.
+The Hitchin-Kobayashi correspondence for affine vortices in Theorem \ref{thm:premain} is partly motivated by a certain quantization of the Kirwan map that arises in the study of Gromov-Witten invariants of geometric invariant theory quotients.
 Namely Kirwan \cite{Kirwan} constructs a map from the equivariant cohomology $H_G(X,\Q)$ to the cohomology of the quotient $H(X \qu G, \Q)$.
 A Gromov-Witten generalization of \cite{Kirwan} called the quantum Kirwan map, suggested by Gaio-Salamon \cite{GS}, maps the equivariant quantum cohomology of $X$ to the quantum cohomology of the quotient $X \qu G$.
-Affine vortices come up here: the quantum Kirwan is defined by counting affine vortices on $X$.
-The work of the second author \cite{W:morphism}, \cite{W:qkirwan} generalizes the manifolds for which this map is defined - it removes monotonicity and asphericity assumptions on $X$.
-Also, the group action can have finite stabilizers on the zero-level set of the moment map, i.e. the symplectic quotient is an orbifold.
+Salamon and Ziltener \cite{Zilt:thesis} suggested to define the quantum Kirwan map by a count of affine vortices.
+The papers of the second author \cite{W:morphism}, \cite{W:qkirwan1}, \cite{W:qkirwan2} and \cite{W:qkirwan3} generalize the manifolds for which this map is defined, by removing monotonicity and asphericity assumptions on $X$.
+Also, the group action can have finite stabilizers on the zero-level set of the moment map, i.e. the symplectic quotient can be an orbifold.
 This paper is part of that project.